pirica/Spitfire-Launcher/README.md

 ## Bug Reports & Feature Requests

 You can report bugs and request features either through [GitHub Issues](https://github.com/bur4ky/spitfire-launcher/issues) or on our [Discord](https://discord.gg/rAUbXf5xUZ).

-Before creating a report, please check if it has already been submitted to avoid duplicates.
 When reporting bugs, keep **Enable Debug Logs** turned on and include as much detail as possible (logs, steps to reproduce, screenshots, etc.).
 Logs can be found in F12 -> Console.

 ## Translating